Elocution: History

 The era of the elocution movement, defined by the likes of Sheridan and Walker, evolved in the early and mid-1800s into what is called the scientific movement of elocution, defined in the early period by James Rush's The Philosophy of the Human Voice (1827) and Richard Whately's Elements of Rhetoric (1828), and in the later period by Alexander Melville Bell's A New Elucidation of Principles of Elocution (1849) and Visible Speech (1867).

+Women were involved in elocution from the beginning of the movement.
+Elocution opened up opportunities for women in education and as a career, with women acting as both performers and educators in the subject.
+Elocution allowed women to expand their roles in society while both challenging and reinforcing gender roles.
+Women who wrote compilations of speeches for fellow elocutionists often chose speeches that helped to advance feminism and broaden women's roles by celebrating womanhood and featuring strong female characters.
+Other speeches reinforced women's roles in the home.
+Elocution was also beneficial in helping upper class women to strengthen their social roles in their communities.
+Despite women being heavily involved in the movement, scholarship focusing on women’s involvement has been relatively scarce until recently.

-The once-popular female-dominated genre of elocution set to musical accompaniment in the United States is the subject of a 2017 book by Marian Wilson Kimber.
+In 2017, Marian Wilson Kimber published a book focusing on the once-popular female dominated genre of elocution set to musical accompaniment.

 In a 2020 article, "'The Artful Woman': Mrs. Ellis and the Domestication of Elocution," Don Paul Abbott writes about Sarah Stickney Ellis's work Young Ladies Reader (1845) and its impact on women's lives in the nineteenth century.
 Ellis' work, as well as others that were published around the same time, compiled other authors' works.
 Ellis had intended her work to be for other women; therefore she compiled a number of women's writings in her work, in keeping with the belief at the time that women and men lived in "separate spheres."

-Ellis did not go the lengths that Sheridan and Walker did when it came to developing theories and rules for elocution but she made it clear through her writing that she believed that the spoken word was powerful and mastering it "deserves the attention" of ladies all around.
-She comes to the idea of "The Artful Woman," a lady who is able to persuade others, specifically her husband.
-According to Abbott, Ellis believed that she had empowered women in their own sphere, so much so that he argues in his journal article that it is possible she delayed women stepping "from the parlor to the podium."
+Ellis did not go the lengths that Sheridan and Walker did when it came to developing theories and rules for elocution.
+However, through her writing she made it clear that she believed that the spoken word was powerful and mastering it "deserves the attention" of ladies all around.
+She described the idea of "The Artful Woman," a lady who was able to persuade others, specifically her husband.
+According to Abbott, Ellis believed that she had empowered women in their own sphere.
+In his journal article, he argues that it is possible she delayed women stepping "from the parlor to the podium."